 a.
 Babysitter if you need help at home while working

 b.
-Parents/Grandparents if they are continuing to practice safe distancing and aren’t immune compromised
+Parents/Grandparents if they are continuing to practice safe distancing and aren’t

 c.
 Friends, but with social gatherings below 10 people safely able to distance

 d.
 Nonessential & retail places that are adhering to safe practices